Capitol of Puerto Rico: Porticos

 On both façades, the main entrances are located in the central, principal block of the building as projected porticos consisting of a Corinthian-style colonnade of eight columns standing on a rusticated ground floor and supporting an entablature and attic.
 Both porticos are accessible by a wide marble staircase containing one flight in the north, and two flights in the south.
 Both staircases lead to seven arched doorways, with the five in the middle serving as functioning doors and the other two as a blind doors.
 The doors represent the original seven electoral districts of Puerto Rico.

 Inscriptions

 The attic story above the colonnade of both porticos is inscribed with text, which is centered in-between an engraving of the coat of arms of the U.S. and Puerto Rico.

-The main façade (north) on Luis Muñoz Rivera Avenue is inscribed with the following quotation in Spanish by the 3rd Resident Commissioner of Puerto Rico, Luis Muñoz Rivera:
+The main façade (north) on Luis Muñoz Rivera Avenue is inscribed with the following quotation in Spanish by leader of the 3rd Resident Commissioner of Puerto Rico, Luis Muñoz Rivera: